nadrojisk/AUbatch/assets/doc/report.md

 ![](../img/run_example.png)

 `cmd_run`, which is called via `run` or `r`, will check to ensure you passed the right number of parameters.
-After that it will call scheduler and pass it the command line arguments provided.
+After that, it will call scheduler and pass it the command line arguments provided.

 ```c++
 int cmd_run(int nargs, char **args)